 Know Your Niche

 Maybe you only review games fans have sent you.
-Or you could specialize in terrible horror games on steam.
-Or it could be that giving an authentic viewpoint on gaming news, and your own charisma is enough to attract an audience.
-You could even portray yourself as a wild-eyed comedian with a lobster puppet as a sidekick.
+Or you could specialize in terrible horror games on Steam.
+Or it could be that giving an authentic viewpoint on gaming news and your own charisma is enough to attract an audience.

 Whatever it is, getting those subscribers will only happen if you make your own niche, not if you follow what everyone else is doing.
 If your current brand isn’t working, you can always change it.
 But be careful, audiences find it easier to latch onto a content creator who stays consistent, rather than one who changes their style regularly based on what’s trending.